Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Build end-to-end BI solutions that combine data modeling, DAX, and designing user-friendly report layout.

 ## Strategic Opportunity for Social Buzz
 The findings from this project do more than highlight what’s working — they also reveal a chance for Social Buzz to support creators and grow the platform through a data-powered Freemium offering.
 Introducing a Creator Insights Program could help content creators improve their performance using platform data, while also opening up a new revenue stream for Social Buzz.

-Free Features (available to all creators):
+href="Free Features (available to all creators)":
 These features would help every creator — even beginners — understand and improve their content strategy:

 - Personalized performance insights: Stats like top-performing content types, average reaction score, and engagement patterns over time.